maurovm/thesis_template/README.md

 &nbsp;

-The [oxengthesis.cls](oxengthesis.cls) class template makes available new LaTeX commands that you can use in your new custom title document.
+The [oxengthesis.cls](oxengthesis.cls) class makes available new LaTeX commands that you can use in your new custom title document.
 These new commands are based on the variables defined in the preamble of your "*main LaTeX source file*":

 - The **\title{}** variable in the preamble will map to the command **\TitleName**